selfagency/rushkoff-archive-astro/src/content/2012-12-11_computers_in_the_classroom__a_mindful_lens_on_technology.md

 ---
-title: Computers in the Classroom: A Mindful Lens on Technology
+title: 'Computers in the Classroom: A Mindful Lens on Technology'
 subtitle:
 date: 2012-12-11
 blurb:
 notes:
 publication: edutopia
 categories: [journalism]
 ---